shocknet/docs/docs/pub/faq.md

 The wallet will automatically unlock during the initial sync (this can take several minutes).
 If LND is not starting:

+**Linux:**
 1. Check LND logs: `journalctl --user-unit lnd -n 50`
 2. Verify LND is running: `systemctl --user status lnd`
 3. If needed, restart: `systemctl --user restart lnd`

+**macOS:**
+1. Check LND logs: `lnd-log` or `tail -f ~/Library/Logs/Lightning.Pub/lnd.log`
+2. Verify LND is running: `lpub-status`
+3. If needed, restart: `lpub-restart`

-#### Admin connection string not appearing
+#### Admin connection string or QR code not appearing

-If the admin connection string isn't displayed after installation, it typically means the installation script failed.
+If the admin connection string and terminal QR code aren't displayed after installation, it typically means the installation script failed.
 Check the service logs to diagnose the issue.
+You can also manually retrieve the connection string with `cat ~/lightning_pub/admin.connect` and generate a QR code if needed (see troubleshooting commands above).

 #### Port conflicts